AviatrixSystems/avxlabs-docs/ace_ops/docs/lab1.md

 The infrastructure has recently been divided into two network domains: **BU1** and **BU2**.

- Please verify the segregation between these two domains.
+Please verify the segregation between these two domains, as implemented through the `Aviatrix Cloud Native Security Fabric`.

 ```{figure} images/lab1-segmentation.png
 ---